updated on:

 Buyer personas according to Google research

-If the design and content on your landing page push visitors to the purchase whereas they just want to read about product characteristics, chances are high they’ll exit soon.
-Customer personas give you an idea of how to design and what content to focus on to improve business results when making a website redesign.
+If the design and existing content on your landing page push visitors to the purchase, whereas they just want to read about product characteristics, chances are high they'll exit soon.
+Customer personas give you an idea of how to design and what content to focus on to improve business results.

 When researching materials for this article, I came across a phrase I liked very much.
 “Content is water; the design is a cup.”
 Cool, right?
 There is a universal truth in these words.
 You need a cup that will exactly match the amount of water.
 Otherwise, you risk having either a half-full cup or a puddle on the floor.